 - Offset the costs!
 Turn your move into an opportunity to offset your costs by improving your company image, employee morale and company system efficiencies.
 Also, should you choose to relocate, a good real estate agent will help you use these costs of relocation in negotiating with your potential new landlord.
 These costs can often be offset by an early occupancy or free rent period in your new lease.

 Are you considering relocating your office?
-Bedrock Realty has been helping companies negotiate new office leases, subleases and lease renewals for 14 years.
+Bedrock Realty Advisors Inc. has been helping companies negotiate new office leases, subleases and lease renewals for 14 years.
 For more information or assistance negotiating your next commercial lease, Contact Us.